daamiian/Budget-Portfolio-Tracker/README.md

 ## 3 Setup Instructions

-The sheets have been saved as csv files, so you will need to download the files to your computer, then upload them to your google drive.
+The sheet is shared with a link (see below).
+Open it then just make a copy to your google drive.
 The scripts can be added by selecting Extensions>AppScript from the Google Sheets sheet, then you can just copy and paste them, using the same names I set.
 After that, you're set and ready to plan your first month.
+No email, no money.
+Make a burner Google account if you don't want the sheet linked to you.

 ## 4 Adding Transactions